Digital-Grinnell/dlad-blog/content/posts/148-The-dg_timestamp-Google-Sheet-Apps-Script/index.md

 }
 ```

-This script assumes that our "timestampCell" will be in column `A`, the FIRST column, and performing an edit in column `B`, the SECOND column, will trigger the "timestampCell" to be populated with a static/pernament identifier as descibed above.
+This script assumes that our "timestampCell" will be in column `A`, the FIRST column, and performing an edit in column `B`, the SECOND column, will trigger the "timestampCell" to be populated with a static/permanent identifier as described above.

 ## Adding and Managing the `dg_timestamp` Script